a bowl of creamy vegan pasta next to a green salad and a glass of wine at the vegan and vegetarian restaurant veg nirvana in florence

 Piazza del Carmine, 4R, 50123 Firenze FI, Italy

 I happened to meet a local in Las Vegas, and she raved about this vegetarian and gluten-free spot.
 She actually said if I could only make it to one spot, it had to be here!
 That’s a pretty high bar to set if you ask me.
+As soon as you arrive, you’re greeted with greenery-lined walls and cute animal figurines on the table — maybe as a reminder of our connection to the beings we’re not eating?
+I’m not completely sure, but it made me smile.

 The menu is an absolute dream for vegans and anyone who is gluten-free — absolutely everything is “senza glutine,” from the super flaky phyllo dough to the thick pappardelle noodles!
 The menu heavily focuses on Italian favorites — plump gnocchi, lemon ricotta-topped pasta, fresh Tuscan tomato sauce, and more.
 While the pasta was incredible, their house-made bread was insane (remember, it’s gluten-free).
 It was hands down the best bread I’ve had in years, so good in fact, I contemplated running off with a whole basket!